Amagash/dna_encoding/README.md

 # DNA ENCODING

 This project allows to convert a string into a DNA sequence and vice versa.
 This is to showcase the possibility of storing digital information inside a string of DNA.
+This project is just a POC and is not intended for research or production work.
+This project only as educational purposes.

 ## I. Conversion String to DNA
 ### 1. Find a secret message